Roundnet: Attack (spiking)

 A hit/flick/chip/drop is used when a player is attacking the ball; it is an attempt to give their opponent a hard hit to defend so they are unable to get the ball back onto the net.
 Players usually use a combination of wrist snap, arm swing and rotation to deliver certain types of attacks.
-The main goal of the hitter is to get a "kill".
-A "kill" is a term used when ball is hit and bounces off the net, and the opposing team could not dig the ball, resulting in a point.
+The main goal of the hitter is to get a "kill", a term used when ball is hit and bounces off the net, and the opposing team could not dig the ball, resulting in a point.

 In present-day roundnet there are many different ways to attack the ball: